Burling graphs revisited, part II: Structure: New examples of non-Burling graphs

-Let $G$ be the graph represented in Figure~\ref{f:feedback-4}, left.
-Suppose that $G$ is a Burling graph.
+\begin{proof} For the sake of contradiction, suppose that $G$ is a Burling graph.
 So, some orientation of $ G $ can be derived from a Burling tree.
 Hence, every $C_4$ of this orientation must contain a pivot, a bottom and two antennas.
 One can check that with this condition, up to symmetry, the orientation of $ G $ is as $ G' $ shown in Figure~\ref{f:feedback-4}, right.
 Note that $a$, $b$ and $c$ are out-neighbors of $x$, so they must be on the same branch of the Burling tree.
-It follows by Lemma~\ref{lem:pre-fullstarcutsetlemma2} that one of $a$, $b$ or $c$ must be the center a full in-star cutset, a contradiction.
-Notice that $G$ contains a vertex whose removal yields to a tree.
-Also, it admits an orientation that is good for every hole.
+Therefore, by Lemma~\ref{lem:pre-fullstarcutsetlemma2}, one of $a$, $b$ or $c$ must be the center of a full in-star cutset, a contradiction. \end{proof}

+Notice that $G$ contains a vertex whose removal yields a tree.
+Also, it admits an orientation that is good for every hole (See Figure~\ref{f:feedback-4}, right).